How to Calculate & Benchmark Your Internal Promotion Rate

 Then your formula will look like this:

-If your organisation is operating as expected across the year, this is a good promotion rate, as it lines up with the average promotion rate according to SHRM.
-But if your organisation is currently growing, this could indicate that your rate of promotion isn’t matching your growth rate.
-If this is the case, your leadership team is probably feeling stretched thin across the whole organisation, affecting employee engagement and productivity.
+If your business is operating as expected across the year, this is a good promotion rate that lines up with the average promotion rate according to SHRM. ut remember: if your business is in growth mode, a 5% rate may actually signal a gap.
+Too few promotions compared to growth needs often leaves leadership stretched thin, impacting engagement and productivity.

 The challenges of measuring promotion rates